rschristopher/ischristtrue.com/src/ancient-views/iconoclasm.md

 It is clear from scripture that icons are not idols, and further than veneration is not the same as worship.

 We are created in the image and likeness of God.
-The ancient [Hebrew](https://www.ancient-hebrew.org/studies-words/hebrew-words-for-image.htm) for "image and likeness" is distinct from the prohibition of "graven images" in the ten commandments, which refers directly to the worship of the idols of false gods.
+The ancient [Hebrew](https://www.ancient-hebrew.org/studies-words/hebrew-words-for-image.htm) words for "image and likeness" are distinct from the prohibition of "graven images" in the ten commandments, which refers directly to the worship of the idols of false gods.
+Conflating these is a dangerous and heretical position (see below).

 This distinction is not only obvious but it is also inevitable and inescapable.
-We simply cannot rid ourselves of all images and worship a transcendent God, for you would be unable to express or even think or act out your worship.
-Any attempt to glorify God necessitates symbolism (in image or action or word), because in our created nature we cannot contain the transcendent.
-In other words, the finite cannot contain the infinite.
+We simply cannot rid ourselves of images and still worship a transcendent God; for you would be unable to express or even think or act out your worship.
+Any attempt to glorify God necessitates symbolism (in image or action or word), because in our created nature we cannot directly touch the transcendent.
+In other words: the finite cannot touch the infinite, the created cannot touch the uncreated -- a mediator is required -- the uncreated infinite must descend down to the created finite (made possible through Christ Jesus, the alpha and omega of creation).

-What we worship inevitably determines what we venerate.
+As such, what we worship inevitably determines what we venerate.
-We do not, and can not, choose what we venerate.
-What we venerate is a merely consequence of what we worship.
+We do not, and can not, choose what we venerate, but only how we venerate what it is we have freely chosen to worship.
+Our free will grants us a choice of what to worship, and then importantly *how to worship*.
-If you didn't already worship God then you will no sense of honor or respect (veneration) for Christ Jesus.
+In other words, if you did not already worship God then you will feel no sense of honor or respect (veneration) for Christ Jesus.

 If we worship money (mammon) then we will venerate sources and symbols of wealth.
 If we worship ourselves then we will venerate images of ourselves (as is so common on social media today).